endjin/dotnet-adr/README.md

 `adr environment` - Manipulate the dotnet-adr environment.
 Root command for environment operations.
 Will list available sub-commands.

-`adr environment reset` - Resets the `dotnet-adr` environment back to its default settings.
+`adr environment reset` - Resets the `adr` environment back to its default settings.

 ## ADR Templates & ADR Template Packages

 ADR Templates are simply markdown files which contain headings and guidance for the end users.
-The only hard requirement is that they contains `# Title` and `## Status` headings as `dotnet-adr` uses Regular Expressions to find and replace these values to power the `adr new <TITLE>` and `adr new -s <RECORD NUMBER> <TITLE>` commands.
+The only hard requirement is that they contains `# Title` and `## Status` headings as `adr` uses Regular Expressions to find and replace these values to power the `adr new <TITLE>` and `adr new -s <RECORD NUMBER> <TITLE>` commands.

 The default ADR Templates are contained in the `Endjin.Adr.Templates` project, which contains nuget configuration elements in `Endjin.Adr.Templates.csproj` to create a NuGet "content" package, which is available via NuGet.org as `adr.templates`.

 To test extensibility, this solution contains a second "Third Party" ADR template example in `ThirdParty.Adr.Templates`, this is also available via NuGet.org as `thirdparty.adr.templates`.

-To swap between the packages use the following `dotnet-adr` commands:
+To swap between the packages use the following `adr` commands:

 `adr templates package set thirdparty.adr.templates`

 Next, to download the latest version of 'thirdparty.adr.templates` use the command:

-`adr templates update`
+`adr templates install`

 To see the currently set default package, use: